The Global Rise of Knife Crime

 Written by: Robert Kaiser

-Now before I go into some aspects of knife crimes and share my humble opinions on some points, let me state one single thing that is of utmost importance when facing anyone with a knife, even if he/she looks like he/she hasn’t got a clue what he/she is doing.
-Let me use the words of Steve Collins, a man who established PS5 in 1986, now an internationally recognised consultancy, providing training to the law enforcement, defence and the security sectors in countries around the world.
+Before I go into some aspects of knife crimes and share my humble opinion on certain points, please let me state one single thing that is of utmost importance when facing anyone with a knife.
+Even if he/she looks like he/she hasn’t got a clue what he/she is doing LEAVE the scene if you can.
+Let me use the words of a dear friend of mine, Steve Collins.
+A good man who established PS5 in 1986, now an internationally recognised consultancy, providing training to the law enforcement, defence and the security sectors in countries around the world.

-Collins once said: “There are a handful of supremely skilled people out there that could disarm you, take your knife and stab you four times with it before you realised you weren’t holding the knife anymore, So, if you are faced with the horror of a real knife attack and, for whatever reason, have forgotten to put on your full medieval battle armour… then don’t be a mug… RUN AWAY!”
+“There are a handful of supremely skilled people out there that could disarm you, take your knife and stab you four times with it before you realised you weren’t holding the knife anymore, So, if you are faced with the horror of a real knife attack and, for whatever reason, have forgotten to put on your full medieval battle armour… then RUN AWAY!”

-One got to understand that a hardly noticeable 1” (2.5cm) cut at the wrong place can well lead to rapid blood loss and subsequently be the final curtain in someone’s life, and those ‘wrong places’ are unfortunately, but most likely exposed in a close quarter combat situation… so yes… RUN AWAY if you can!
+One got to understand that a hardly noticeable 1” (2.5cm) cut at the wrong place of your body can lead to rapid blood loss and subsequently be the final curtain in someone’s life, and those ‘wrong places’ are unfortunately, but most likely exposed in a close quarter combat situation… so… RUN AWAY if you can!

 Moving on from that, we do however also need to understand that running away is not always possible.
 This fact will most likely be dictated by two factors, one being your profession and the other being your environment.

 The following will highlight the extreme global problem edged weapon represent.
 I remember the many conversations I had with others many years ago.
 People used to be of the opinion that only guns kill, and knives don’t play a role in multiple/mass killings.
 History has proven these people wrong I guess.
-Let me highlight just a few headlines and dates of some rather horrendous violent incidents involving edged weapons from around the world, helping us to understand that it is a global issue, not limited to a certain belief, language, culture or country (although we have to accept that certain Central American countries have been leading the table of ‘homicide per capita’ for several years now).
+Let me highlight just a few headlines and dates of some rather horrendous violent incidents involving edged weapons from around the world, helping us to understand that it is a global issue, not limited to a certain belief, language, culture or country.

 But let’s not pick on the Chinese and establish that other countries share this new global risk/threat: